WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 <a id="Producers"></a>
 ## Stations and Producers
-These webinars cover how to contribute content to the AAPB, mangage and preserve digital files, and apply for grant collaborations.
-Learn more about contributing content to the AAPB [here](https://americanarchive.org/help/contribute) and read [testimonials](https://americanarchive.org/about-the-american-archive/advisory-committees) about participating in the AAPB from members of the Station and Producers Advisory Committee.
+These webinars cover how to contribute content to the AAPB, mangage and preserve digital files, and the grant collaboration process.
+Learn more about contributing content to the AAPB [here](https://americanarchive.org/help/contribute) and read participant testimonials from members of the Station and Producers Advisory Committee [here](https://americanarchive.org/about-the-american-archive/advisory-committees).

-### Preserving Your Station Legacy with the AAPB: Getting Started and Planning for Digitization (2018)
+### "Preserving Your Station Legacy with the AAPB: Getting Started and Planning for Digitization" (2018)
 This presentation covers how stations can contribute their content to the AAPB, what to look for when beginning to preserve content, and what steps should be taken when planning a digitization project.

 Presenters:<br>